-To all and each Police Officer of the Belize Police Department pursuant to the Extradition Act, (Act No. of 2022), wherever he or she may be found in Belize and bring him or her before me or some other [Magistrate sitting in this court], to show cause why he or she should not be surrendered in pursuance of the said Extradition Act, for which this shall be your warrant.
+To all and each Police Officer of the Belize Police Department

+Whereas, by order under his hand and seal, hath signified to me that requisition hath been duly made to him or her for the surrender of late of accused [or convicted] of the commission of the crime of within the jurisdiction of: .
+This in therefore to command you in His forthwith apprehend Majesty's to the said name pursuant to the Extradition Act, (Act No. 31 of 2023), wherever he or she may be found in Belize and bring him or her before me or some other [Magistrate sitting in this court], to show cause why he or she should not be surrendered in pursuance of the said Extradition Act, (Act No. 31 of 2023), for which this shall be your warrant.